VideoOverIP: Modes of operation

 Using this methodology, VideoOverIP uses Graphics Device Interface (GDI) methods to capture the frame buffer and does not rely on an event-based approach to be notified of on-screen changes.
 This technique has the advantage of capturing the final, processed image from the frame buffer which allows the protocol to support Windows Aero or other sophisticated display technologies which require a host-side GPU.
 The downside with this approach is the increase in host-side CPU utilization due to the extra polling employed for source-side video capture.

-Connection Broker Support
+Connection broker support

 VideoOverIP does not require a connection broker to operate, but it is fully supported by VDIworks' VDP connection broker and virtual desktop management software.

-Major Features
+Major features

 VideoOverIP provides the following major features: